OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 REQUIREMENTS FOR USE OF THE APP AND BOOK SERVICES

-These App and Book Services are available for individuals aged 13 years or older.
+These App and Book Services are only available for individuals aged 13 years or older, unless you are under 13 years old and your Apple ID was provided to you as a result of a request by an approved educational institution.
 If you are 13 or older but under the age of 18, you should review this Agreement with your parent or guardian to make sure that you and your parent or guardian understand it.

 The App and Book Services are available to you only in the United States, its territories, and possessions.
 You agree not to use or attempt to use the App and Book Services from outside these locations.
 Apple may use technologies to verify your compliance.